krubot/terraform-operator/README.md

 Open GitHub, navigate to your fork, go to **Setting > Deploy keys**, click on **Add deploy key**, give it a name, check **Allow write access**, paste the Flux public key and click **Add key**.

 Once Flux has confirmed access to the repository, it will start deploying the workload.
 After a while you will be able to see the Helm releases listed like so:

+## Running some tests

+To test that the deployment has worked you can run some custom resource files in the testing folder.